tankh99/learnie-plugin/README.md

 ### 3. Create and Review Questions

 Create review questions directly within your notes.
 Select text to automatically use it as an answer, streamlining the question creation process.
-This feature uses the flashcard strategy and helps you prepare for exams by regularly reviewing the questions you've created.
+This feature uses the flashcard strategy and helps you prepare for exams by regularly reviewing the questions you've created. *Note that questions can only be created for valid notes*

 **Create new questions**
 ![Create question](assets/create-qns.gif)